nlg35/TPU_TensorFlow2.17.1_Ubuntu24.04_Py3.12_k8/README.md

 ### Typo in `debian/changelog`
 At the moment (2025-01-05), the is a little typo to correct at the very first line of the file `debian/changelog`.
 Change "oral" to "coral".
-The fist letter is missing.
+The first letter is missing.

 ### Remove ARM dpkg-buildpackage
-I had to remove all the ARM building because they they caused an error (my Ubuntu doesn't have the librairies).
+I had to remove all the ARM buildings because they they caused an error (my Ubuntu doesn't have the arm librairies).

 In file `Makefile`:
 * L 179 & 180: comment `dpkg-buildpackage … armhf` and `arm64`.